Cluster Option

 If unsupported FLAC3D features are used within cluster mode, users will receive an error message during command execution (Figure 5).

-No further datafile edit would be necessary for cluster mode should the user not intend to use unsupported cluster mode features.
+No further datafile edits would be necessary for cluster mode should the user not intend to use unsupported cluster mode features.

 Cluster Option Licenses

-Itasca provides three tiers of cluster option licenses, based on the number of FLAC3D instances used:
+Itasca provides three licensing tiers for the Cluster option, based on the number of FLAC3D instances used:

 Cluster-Basic: up to 8 instances.